chanzuckerberg/patchstorm/README.md

   provider: claude_code|codex
 commit:
   message: "commit message, eg chore: upgrade to fogg 0.92.27"
+repos:
+  include:
+    - "chanzuckerberg/fogg"
+  exclude:
+    - "chanzuckerberg/some-other-repo"
   search_query: '"set up working directory by installing dependencies"'
 prompts:
   - prompt: "update the version string in .fogg-version to 0.92.27.
 If you edit the version string, make sure the makefile setup target is downloading the correct fogg version."
   - prompt: "in the root fogg.yml file, if there are any self references to the repo using a git url pinned to the main branch instead of a relative path, change it to use a relative path instead."